 With that in mind, here are six of our favorite indoor activities to play with your little one on those stay-at-home days.

-The best part about staying indoors is that it can be an excellent opportunity to spend time together as a family.
-Have fun, laugh together, create bonds… these are all essential to our family, even if it’s only from time to time.
-A rainy day can become an ideal opportunity.
-Also, you will find that you will end up having as much fun as your children from the games that you come up with.
+The best part about staying indoors is that it can be an excellent opportunity to spend quality time together as a family.
+Having fun and laughing together, creating memories, building relationships—these are all essential to family bonding, and a rainy day can be an ideal opportunity to do just that.
+You might even find that you enjoy these games to play at home as much (or even more) than your child!

 An all-time classic, fun for both children and adults.
 Not only will you have a great time, but you will also have to use your memory and use quick thinking as in this game, the fastest wins…